raiane-honorato/pomodoro/README.md

 - useContext for sharing global state
 - useReducer for manipulating the global state by creating actions
 - react-hook-form for creating user form
 - zod for form validation
+- styled components for styles

 ## How to Run